eqmaz/validus/README.md

 # WIP (LIVE UPDATES COMING)

-## Solution is work in progress; App already runs -  works with output.
+## Improvement in progress; App runs 3x example scenarios.

 ### The scaffold here should give you a good idea of my approach, patterns and direction.
 Will be complete before our meeting / or in the next few hours.
 Feel free to track commits.